KatherineMichel/church-website-and-marketing-on-a-budget/changing_global_landscape.md

 * Moore's Law
 * The Law of Accelerating Returns
 * Network Effect

-As software and mobile "eat the world," and our lifestyles are reorganized, the winning organizations will be the ones that adapt the fastest and the best.

 ### Untapped "Business" Opportunities
 * Decreasing importance of physical proximity